 The tour starts with a meet&greet at the hotel at 6:30pm on Tuesday the 17th, and concludes in the evening of Saturday the 28th (hotel rooms for the 29th are included in the tour fee).
 Those interested in seeing church services may want to schedule flights for later in the day on the 29th.

-2014 Itinerary : A brand new itinerary improves on past experience for an ideal 12 day/night tour that both covers essential sites but also leaves breathing room for spontaneous trips and free time before dinners.
+2014 Itinerary: A brand new itinerary improves on past experience for an ideal 12 day/night tour that both covers essential sites but also leaves breathing room for spontaneous trips and free time before dinners.
 Destinations include the 6-7th century churches of Jvari, Ateni Sioni, and Martvili, the 11-12th century Gelati Cathedral, Svetitskhoveli Cathedral, and Alaverdi Cathedral, the cave cities of Vardzia and Davit Garegi, and fantastic vistas of many of Georgia's diverse geographical micro-climates from desert plateaus to lush canyons to high mountain expanses.
-Click on the link above for a full itinerary available as a downloadable Word document.
+Contact the tour leader for the full itinerary.

 Reduced Cost! $2150 per person, or $3950 for friends or spouses rooming together; Covers all transportation, accommodation, guides, musical entertainment, all you can eat delicious seasonal meals + traditional Georgian table wines for the duration of the tour (June 17-29).
 Does not include airfare.
 Discount incentives available for groups, contact for more details.